Philippine Scouts: Macabebe Scouts

 A newspaper depiction from 1902 of water curing by Macabebe Scouts against fellow Filipinos.

 Macabebe Scouts monument-memorial (Macabebe, Pampanga: On April 23, 1901, the Macabebe scouts helped capture Aguinaldo in Palanan, Isabela).

+In 1899, the town of Macabebe was ransacked by the Aguinaldo army, killing 300 residents inside the San Nicolas de Tolentino church.
+This event started the joining of the Macabebe scouts to the US army.

 Native guides and a small number of former Spanish Army militia members from Macabebe that joined U.S. forces commanded by General Henry Lawton and, after authorization by General Elwell Otis, initially two, and later five companies of Macabebe Scouts were formed on September 10, 1899 under Lieutenant Matthew A. Batson.
 The Macabebes proved themselves reliable over the next two months, and Batson formed five companies of 128 men each; all veterans of service in the militia.
-In retaliation, Aguinaldo's forces under the command of Col. Agapito Bonzon burned the town of Macabebe and massacred 300 of its residents on June 26, 1898.
-Batson's Macabebe companies saw combat against Aguinaldo's forces beginning in October 1899, after which they were reorganized into "The Squadron of Philippine Cavalry, U.S. Volunteers" on June 1, 1900 and enlisted as irregulars.
+Batson's Macabebe companies saw combat against Aguinaldo's forces beginning in October 1899, after which they were reorganized into "The Squadron of Philippine Cavalry, U.S. Volunteers" on June 1, 1900 and enlisted as irregulars; and eventually the capture of Aguinaldo in 1901.
 The Macabebes won lasting notability in the operation under General Frederick Funston to capture General Aguinaldo.

 Formation of Philippine Scouts in 1905.